-PraziPro might also cause a cloudy water in some reef tanks since it contains Oxybispropanol (solubilizing agent) that can cause a bacterial imbalance.
+PraziPro can also cause cloudy water in some reef tanks since it contains Oxybispropanol ( a solubilizing agent) that can cause a bacterial imbalance in a reef tank.

 If this is your first time dosing PraziPro in your reef tank you can learn more about PraziPro and why praziquantel is reef safe in the following article.

-We’ll also go over how praziquantel works, and address some of the side effects PraziPro can have in a reef aquarium.
+We’ll also go over how praziquantel works, and address some of the side effects PraziPro can have on the inhabitants of a reef aquarium.

 Is PraziPro Safe for Corals?

 When you dose PraziPro in a reef tank make sure to calculate the actual amount of water in your aquarium.
-Be sure to take into account any live rock, sand, or anything else that might be displacing the water
+Take into account any live rock, sand, or anything else that might be displacing the water

 PraziPro shouldn’t be used with sulfur or sulfinite-based water conditioners.
 These types of water conditioners can cause PraziPro to be less effective, and they can negatively impact a reef tanks dissolved oxygen levels.